-1.4 The school aims to challenge, inspire and support its pupils to develop a love of learning and aspire to excellence in the development of their academic and other abilities.
-It seeks to teach pupils to become creative, inquisitive, confident, courageous and compassionate and aware of their obligations to others and to wider society.
+1.3 The school aims to be a community of inclusion and excellence, inspiring and supporting its pupils to grow intellectually, personally and spiritually and become individuals who aspire in the development of their academic and wider abilities.
+It seeks to teach pupils the values of creativity, curiosity, confidence, courage and compassion, and awareness of their obligations to others and to wider society.